Why Benton-Franklin Trends?

 The role of Eastern Washington University

 Website development and maintenance comes from Eastern Washington University's (EWU) Institute (Institute) for Public Policy and Economic Analysis.
 The Institute is a multi-college unit conducting applied analysis at EWU.
 Institute, staff and students, gathered the data, wrote the explanations, conducted statistical tests & designed this site.
-The Institute has created several similar indicator websites, including those for Grant County, Chelan and Douglas Counties, three counties in Northeast Washington, Benton and Franklin Counties, Skagit County, Yakima County, and Kootenai County, ID.
+The Institute has created several similar indicator websites, including those for Spokane County, Chelan and Douglas Counties, Yakima County, and Skagit County, among others.
+Links to other sites can be found on the Other Sites page in this site.

 The Institute's Director is Dr. Patrick Jones.
-Scott Richter is the Community Indicators manager while Brian Kennedy is the Institute's data analyst.
+Kelley Cullen is the Institute's data analyst.
 Many students have helped develop and maintain both data and verbal content.
 Student research interns who were instrumental in creating this project were: Bryan Lockwald, Holly Miller and Emily Wavra.
 Chris Thompson was the student design intern for this project.
-Kandyce Moore is the Institute's computer programmer.
+Kandyce Moore is the Institute's web developer.